leekelleher/umbraco-contentment/.github/README.md

 This is a collection of Umbraco components that I have developed for use on my own **Umbraco v8** implementation projects.

-Some components may be innovative, others may be reimagining of existing components, property-editors, features and other community packages.
+Some components may be innovative, others may be a reimagining of existing components, property-editors, features and other community packages.

 #### Why should I use it?

 I'm sharing my code with the world.
 It is your choice (and responsibility) whether you would like to use it.
 No pressure or marketing spin from me.

 #### What's on offer?